Unidata/netcdf-c/docs/filters.md

 Consider the zstandard compressor, which is one of the supported standard filters.
 When installing the netcdf library, the following other libraries must be installed.

-1. *libzstd.so* | *zstd.dll* | *libzstd.0.dylib* -- The actual zstandard compressor library; typically installed by using your platform specific package manager.
+1. *libzstd.so* | *zstd.dll* | *libzstd.dylib* -- The actual zstandard compressor library; typically installed by using your platform specific package manager.
 2. The HDF5 wrapper for *libzstd.so* -- There are several options for obtaining this (see [Appendix G](#filters_appendixg).)
 3. (Optional) The Zarr wrapper for *libzstd.so* -- you need this if you intend to read/write Zarr datasets that were compressed using zstandard; again see [Appendix G](#filters_appendixg).